mbzuai-oryx/CVRR-Evaluation-Suite/README.md

 Here, each folder corresponds to a single video evaluation dimension and contains annotations (QA pairs and captions) alongside videos.

+Now note that videos utilized from [Something-Something V2 Dataset](https://developer.qualcomm.com/software/ai-datasets/something-something) (SSv2) have been not included in the zipped folder due to copyright policies.
+In order to complete the dataset, first:

+2) Download SSv2 dataset from [official website](https://developer.qualcomm.com/software/ai-datasets/something-something) (it is publicly available).
+You will be prompted to register yourself by creating an account.

+3) Identify the videos for CVRR-ES dataset by retrieving the videos with ids given in [this text file](assets/ssv2_videos.csv).
+4) Rename the videos following the mapping in the text file and add them to their respective evaluation dimension folder in the unzipped CVRR-ES folder.
 ### Evaluating Video-LMMs on CVRR-Evaluation Suite
 To evaluate Video-LMMs on the CVRR-ES benchmark, please follow the following steps: